 Look closely after the psychiatrist scene, when the cop takes the blanket to Norman.
 See the other, non-speaking cop who's standing guard outside the door?
 It's a young Ted Baxter!

 Star-Derailing Role: Subverted yet played straight: History will tell you that Psycho was not a box-office nor a critical failure, and it's obviously considered one of the best films ever made.
-However, many consider it to be the film that simultaneously heightened and ruined Anthony Perkins's career as an actor because he was subject to typecasting afterwards, and most moviegoers only know him for Psycho.
+However, many consider it to be the film that simultaneously heightened and ruined Anthony Perkins's career as an actor because he was subject to typecasting afterwards, and most moviegoers only knew him as Norman Bates.
 Perkins never had any backlash because of it, but plenty of his fans will vouch Perkins was one of the most underrated actors in Hollywood history, and Psycho is to blame.

 Ironically enough, at the time Psycho was Perkins Playing Against Type.
 After Psycho, if there was a movie where he wasn't playing a "psycho," it was him playing against type again.

 The same applies to Janet Leigh.
 Although not subject to typecasting afterwards, pretty much all she is really remembered for was the shower scene.

 Throw It In: Location shooting (for the scene where Marion drives out of town with the money) was done in downtown Phoenix in December 1959.
 After Christmas decorations were discovered to be visible in the footage, a graphic was added to the beginning of the film setting the date as "Friday, December the Eleventh".